How Land Use Patterns Affect Travel Behavior

 Density at both origins and destinations affect travel behavior.
 One study found that increasing urban residential population density to 40 people per acre increased transit use from about 2% to 7%, while increasing densities in Commercial Centers to 100 employees per acre resulted in an additional 4% increase in transit use, to an 11% total mode share (Frank and Pivo, 1995).
 Both work trips and shopping trips are affected by population and employment densities.

 Some of the differences in travel behavior between higher and lower density land use patterns may result from demographic sorting (also called self-selection).
 People who cannot drive are more likely to choose homes in older, higher-density urban neighborhoods, and some of these neighborhoods have low average household incomes, which also tends to reduce per capita vehicle travel.
-However, studies that account for demographic factors find that virtually all groups that live in higher density areas reduce their average annual vehicle mileage (Cambridge Systematics, 1994; Holtzclaw, 1994).
+However, studies that account for demographic factors find that virtually all groups that live in higher density areas reduce their average annual vehicle mileage (Cambridge Systematics, 1994; Holtzclaw, 1994; Cao, Mokhtarian and Handy 2008; Cervero 2007).

 Regional accessibility refers to an individual site’s location relative to the regional urban center (either a central city or a central business district [CBD]), or other major employment centers, and the portion of residents, employment and activities located close to that center (Kuzmyak and Pratt, 2003; Ewing, 1995).